metaborg/spg/spg.core/README.md

 ## Building

 The project uses sbt as build tool.
-Use `sbt publish-local` to publish the artifact to your local Ivy repository.
-Use `sbt publish-m2` to publish the artifact to your local Maven repository.
+Use `sbt publish-local` to publish the artifact to your local Ivy repository and `sbt publish-m2` to publish o your local Maven repository.

 Note: The `spg.eclipse` project relies on this project, and Tycho resolves POM dependencies, but only if they are OSGi bundles.
 The `sbt-osgi` plugin adds